 |Paper||Kraft paper: 40-350gsm; Single side coated paper: 30-350gsm; Office copy paper: 15-350gsm; Fireworks paper: 40-350gsm; Silicone paper: 50-350gsm; Dust-free paper: 25-350gsm; Release paper: 40-350gsm; Composite paper: 30-350gsm.|

 |Fabric||Woven: 15-120gsm; Weave fabric: 15-500gsm; Non woven: 15-150gsm.|

 |Film||PVC: 10-120gsm; OPP: 10-120gsm; PE: 10-120gsm; PET: 10-120gsm; CPP: 10-120gsm.|

 CI Flexo Printing Machine FAQ Guide

 Today, the world has reached considerable heights in the manufacturing and printing industry.
 Every industrialist is chasing behind the effective marketing schemes which benefit their product sale.

 Printing is one of the clients grabbing tools that you can adopt.
-For this purpose, CI flexo printing or Central Impression flexo printing machines are used.
+For this purpose, flexo printing or Central Impression flexo printing machines are used.